chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - Bye.
 - I love you.
 - What did you tell Chuck?
-- That you're a cold-blooded k\*ll.
+- That you're a cold-blooded k\*ller.
 Was I lying?
 - No.
+- The way I figure it, the only two people that knew the doctor was coming are right here.
+- Since I didn't cap him, you're under arrest.
 ***
-- The way I figure it, the only two people that knew the doctor was coming are right here.
-- Since I didn't cap him, you're under arrest. quick, take a pic.
+- Quick, take a pic.
 - She's so hot.
 Did you get it?
 Come on.
 - Let's go put it on the internet.
+***
 - Mr. Bartowski.
-***
 - Hi Lester.
 - Uh, code zebra.
 - Linux install at a factory off ventura.
 142 Euclid.
 - Uh...
 I'm sorry.
 Why-why can't you and Jeff go?
-- linux, PCs?
+- Linux, PCs?
 We're, uh, we're MAC guys, Chuck.
 We're... we're IT artists.
 - Okay.
 Yeah.
 Uh... fine, whatever.
 - I'll be back in half an hour.
 - And, uh, just tell Casey that I'm on my cell.
 - You tell him.
 I'm not your servant.
-- Okay, you know what... no, no, I mean, I'm gonna tell him.
+- Okay, you know what...
+- No, no, I mean, I'm gonna tell him.
+- I just, you know, I mean, in general, I don't always... absolutely, I'm going to... right now, should I tell him?
 ***
-- I just, you know, I mean, in general, I don't always... absolutely, I'm going to... right now, should I tell him? hello?
+- Hello?
 - Pull over.
 - Well, I can't pull over.
 - I have a home install at, uh...
 - 142 Euclid?
 - Guess who called that in?
 - Oh, my god.
 It was you!
 - You k\*ll the doctor, and now you're here to k\*ll me!
+***
-Are you out of your mind?
+- Are you out of your mind?
 - What... what... what... what happened to you?
 - Your girlfriend happened.
 - What, who, Sarah?
 - She's rogue, Chuck.
-- She k\*ll the doctor, then she tried to k\*ll me.
+- She k\*lled the doctor, then she tried to k\*ll me.
 - Is she okay?
 - Yeah, I'm golden.
 Thanks for asking.
 - No, no, no, why should I believe you?
 - She showed me the b\*mb.
 She said you did it.
 - NSA incinerator, right?
-- It's a nice expl\*sive easily purchased on the black market.
+- It's a nice expl\*sive. easily purchased on the black market.
 - What do you really know about Sarah, Chuck, huh?
 - Think.
 - She's CIA.